Caltech-IPAC/nexsciTAP/Sphinx/ADQL_translation.rst

 Note that the spatial part of this translation is DBMS-agnostic; it would work just as well with PostgreSQL or SQLite.
-The conversion of the TOP directive is actually hardest for Oracle; other DBMSs would be even easier.
+The conversion of the TOP directive is actually hardest for Oracle given that it has to become part of the WHERE clause; for other DBMSs it would be easier.

 Extending the Paradigm
 ----------------------
-Our databases do not contain records which themselves have extended geometry and we can therefore forego ADQL functions like INTERSECTS().
-To address this, we would first choose a DBMS with intrinsic multi-dimensional support (*e.g.,* a R-Tree index).
+Our databases do not contain records which themselves have extended geometry and we can therefore forego ADQL functions like INTERSECTS() in this first implementation.
+To address this later, we would first choose a DBMS with intrinsic multi-dimensional support (*e.g.,* a R-Tree index).
 Our translator could then convert the geometric functions into the extended local DBMS syntax.

 We tried to write the ADQL translation code in particular to facilitate extension and reuse.
 If you have a different DBMS or need for extended objects or even